ibm-developer/generator-ibm-web/README.md

 1. Run the generator and choose the options:
   `yo web`

-1. Select your chosen framework: None, Angular or React
+1. Select a web framework: None, Angular or React

-1. Select your chosen language: Swift, Node, Java, Python-Flask or Python-Django
+1. Select a language: Swift, Node, Java, Python-Flask or Python-Django

 ## Frameworks